Global Studies BA / Business Administration MBA

 To further prepare students for careers in the international sphere, Drexel University now offers an accelerated degree that allows students to complete an accelerated bachelor’s degree (BA) in Global Studies and an MBA.
 Students apply in their third year to Drexel’s LeBow College of Business.
 Those accepted begin working on their MBA as they complete their BA, getting their MBA a year earlier than if they had done the two degrees separately.
 They also have a chance to complete an undergraduate co-op and gain valuable work experience as they go.

 Added to this is the chance to get an accelerated degree with an MBA, a much-in-demand professional degree with many uses.
-Students interested in business, trade, accounting, and corporate careers, for example, can gain skills that make them attractive to international development agencies like the US Agency for International Development, the World Bank, or many government agencies, private multinational corporations, and regional companies.
+Students interested in business, trade, accounting, and corporate careers, for example, can gain skills that make them attractive to international development agencies like the World Bank, or many government agencies, private multinational corporations, and regional companies.
 Students who want to work domestically can use their language and cultural skills in a wide variety of settings here, working with the diverse population within the US.
 A degree in Business Administration allows graduates to make a real impact on society, improving the lives of people around the world.
+To learn more about the Drexel LeBow MBA please visit their website.

 Drexel Global Studies students have won a wide variety of international fellowships, including Fulbright, Boren, and other US government programs.
 They have studied abroad in countries as diverse as France, Senegal, Equatorial Guinea, Argentina, Costa Rica, China, Japan, and Korea.
 They have gone on to work with the US State Department and other government agencies, with large Silicon Valley tech firms, and with private corporations and nonprofits around the world.
 Adding an MBA will open even more doors for students interested in making a difference at home and abroad.